t24good/t24good.github.io/_posts/2020-01-24-complacency.markdown

 permalink:  complacency
 ---

-Complacency.
+Word of the Year: Complacency.

 I had simply become complacent in my life's journey.
 I held a job for 10+ years, and I couldn't see myself developing within the company any further.
 So what was I to do?

 I had been to college, and picked up a couple of "dust collecting" degrees, and I had tenure at a huge company with no chance of moving forward professionally in the forseeable future.
 Granted, I was making decent money- but I was working 12+ hour daily shifts, with no ackknowledgement, with absolutely no work/life balance, and with no future.